decentralized-identity/keri/docs/Q-and-A.md

 <img src="../images/Direct-mode-kel-kerl.png" alt="Direct mode: kel and kerl difference charted" border="0" width="600" style="float:left">
 The analogy is the difference between a _two-way_ - and a _three-way handshake_: Did I, the recepient, only verify that the sender's message was valid (two-way using KEL, arrow left to right) or did the sender _sign off the receipt_ of that verification by the recipient (three-way in KERL, arrow right to left)
 _(@henkvancann)_

-# Q&A section Wallets

-## Why do I need a wallet for KERI?
-Yes.
-[Universal wallet](https://w3c-ccg.github.io/universal-wallet-interop-spec/) - would do - with a thin layer on top of it. \
-A wallet needs to be adapted to KERI to be able to carry KERI identifiers.\
-{TBW}\
-(_SamMSmith_) / _(CharlesCunningham)_

-## How can I backup the KERI identifiers in my wallet?
-{TBW}
-## Can I receive crypto money in my KERI wallet?
-We don't need a crypto currency embedded in the KERI system, we can use any other crypto currency system for payment.
-So the design of the KERI system has left crypto token control out.\
-_(@henkvancann)_

-## Does a KERI wallet store virtual credentials connect to my identifiers?
-The KERI whitepaper has little about virtual credentials and KERI's place in the W3C SSI space for DIDs and VCs.
-The reason is that KERI is mainly a level 1 and level 2 solution in the trust-over-ip framework.\
-_(@henkvancann)_

-In this presenation of Sam, there's a lot about the relation between KERI and VCs: https://github.com/SmithSamuelM/Papers/blob/master/presentations/GLEIF_with_KERI.web.pdf

 # Q&A section Signatures